'The Seven Deadly Sins' 209: Archangels Vs. Rueduciel And Elizabeth’s Work Undone? Nanatsu no Taizai Spoilers

 Fortunately, Elizabeth decided to halt the onslaught by taking on the demons.
 Moreover, she ensured that her attacks targeted merely the powers and not the host.
 At the end of the rather brutal confrontation, she was able to exorcise Indura out of Monspeet and Derieri without killing them.
 Elizabeth made her noble intentions clear when she observed that all the creatures are equal, and killing them would be unwise.

 In Chapter 209, Rueduciel decides to annihilate the fallen demons.
 He opines that killing the demons is justified and attacking them while they are down isn’t cowardice.
 In the previous chapter, Rueduciel was stopped from interfering in the battle by Elizabeth.
 She prevented him from participating in the confrontation possibly because she knew that he would attempt to kill the hosts.
-In the current chapter of The Seven Deadly Sins, Elizabeth collapses from exhaustion, but is caught and saved by Melodias.
+In the current chapter of The Seven Deadly Sins, Elizabeth collapses from exhaustion but is caught and saved by Melodias.

 Funimation Acquires Home Video Rights for Seven Deadly Sins #manga????https://t.co/nJNCcac8U1 pic.twitter.com/BwXzGzf5OK